What is gastric sleeve surgery?

 The first step is usually to try changes to your food intake and your daily activity and exercise.
-There are also some medications that can help people lose weight.
+There are also some medicines that can help people lose weight.
 Surgery is usually thought about only after these other options have been tried.

 How do I prepare for gastric sleeve surgery?

-You are likely to need different tests to make sure that gastric sleeve surgery is right for you.
+If you are considering surgery, you are likely to need different tests to make sure that gastric sleeve surgery is right for you.

-Your doctor will advise you about any changes you need to make to medications and your diet in the weeks or days before surgery.
+Your doctor will advise you about any changes you need to make to medicines and your diet in the weeks or days before surgery.
 And you will need to stop eating and drinking the night before you have the surgery.

 What happens during gastric sleeve surgery?

 The keyhole surgery is performed using a general anaesthetic.

 The surgeon will use a stapling device to create a small tube or 'sleeve' in the stomach, then remove the rest of the stomach.

 After surgery, the stomach will hold only about a fifth of what it did before.